Back to the Egg: Artwork and promotional videos

-The design for the album's artwork was by Hipgnosis, the company responsible for previous Wings album covers such as Venus and Mars (1975) and the recent Wings Greatest compilation (1978).
-The front cover depicts the five members of Wings in a room, looking down through space at Planet Earth through an open hatchway in the floor; the statuette above the mantlepiece behind them is the same that appears in the Wings Greatest artwork.
+The design for the album's artwork was by Hipgnosis, the company responsible for previous Wings album covers such as Venus and Mars (1975) and the Wings Greatest compilation (1978).
+The front cover depicts the five members of Wings in a room, looking down through space at Planet Earth through an open hatchway in the floor; the statuette of Semiramis above the mantlepiece behind them is the same that appears in the Wings Greatest artwork.
 The picture was taken by photographer John Shaw at his London studio.
+The set was specially constructed using forced perspective, with the floorboards and hatchway artificially tapered, allowing the look of a wide-angle photograph without any distortion to the subjects to either side of McCartney.
 Photos of the individual band members appeared on the back cover, credited to Linda and Paul McCartney.

 Working with film company Keef & Co., Wings filmed seven promotional videos for the album, which would later be compiled into the Back to the Egg TV special.
 Filming took place between 4 and 13 June, at locations including Lympne Castle's main hall, a private airfield at Lympne, Camber Sands in East Sussex, and Keef & Co.'s London studios.
 (Note: In their section covering the filming, Madinger and Easter list the same locations but give dates of 28 May to 6 June, during which Wings had also returned to Lympne Castle for a second set of recording sessions.)
 "Old Siam, Sir", "Getting Closer", "Spin It On" and "Arrow Through Me" were among the tracks for which videos were made.